pranabdas/react-learning/README.md

 ```

 We can visit <http://localhost:3001/data> from our browser.
 If you are on a
 GitHub Codespaces, you may need to add `--host 0.0.0.0` flag.
+However, there are
+other issues related to cross-origin policy while working on Codespaces, please
+try on local machine if find similar issues.

 2. We can run `json-server` using `npx` without any installation: